xiaoxiae/slama.dev/_posts/2021-02-19-the-cs-programming-language.md

 	- nicer to memory
 	- `int[,] a = new int[2, 3]`

-#### Pointers
-- dangerous, won't be discussed too much in the first semester
-- is never checked -- can be pointed **anywhere** (actually)
-- isn't tracked by the garbage collector, so it can delete the instance without us knowing... the solution is **tracking references** (see `ref` section)

 #### (un)boxing
 - crossing the bounday between a reference type and a value type
 - `object o = 5;` creates a new object on the heap where the reference points to
 - is immutable for simple value types, because... how would we modify it?

 ### Structures
-- only makes sense when we want the value semantics
+- only makes sense when we want the value semantics but more complex behavior
 	- `Vector`, `Color`, `Complex` structures, for example
 - **no inheritance,** since the variable is always the value -- assigning to variables would be broken (and is one of the main reasons for inheritance), which means:
 	- no `abstract`, no `virtual` methods -- all user-defined structures are essentially sealed
 - as opposed to a class, a structure **always has an empty constructor without parameters**
-	- even if we define some other one
-	- this means that we can't create one, since it's always there
+	- we **can't** define one, since it's always there
+	- is preserved when we define another one
-- if they're a part of a class/struct, the constructor is called automatically
+- if they're a part of a class/struct, the constructor is called automatically when initialized
-- if they're on a stack, they can't be accessed until they are initialized

 ```cs
 using System;